 The village of Apethorpe is situated 7 miles north of the market town of Oundle to which Deanery the Church of St Leonard belongs.
 There is a population of around 140 people in both owner occupied and rented properties.

-Apethorpe was historically the seat of the Earls of Westmoreland and boasts a large 3-courtyard Hall currently owned by English Heritage.
+Apethorpe was historically the seat of the Earls of Westmoreland and boasts a large 3-courtyard Hall.
 The Brassey family owned the Hall from 1904 to 1947 when it was sold to the Roman Catholic Church and used as a School until the mid 80’s.
 Lord and Lady Brassey now live in the Manor House, next to the Church.

 Whilst there is some evidence of an earlier Church, recent dendrological tests carried out by English Heritage show that the present Church was most likely to have been built sometime in the mid to late 15th century.
 The church has many objects well worth seeing including the Mildmay Monument in the South Chapel with the most wonderful painted glass window, both dated 1621 and both built as a memorial to Sir Anthony and Lady Grace Mildmay.
+A recent paper attributes the window to Baptist Sutton, the London glazier who received manycommissions from people closely associated with the court. the design ismost likely to have been based on Grace Milmay's meditations, which were toher "the consolation of my soul, the joy of my heart and the stability of mymind".
 The main west window is also painted but from a later date.

 More recently, urgent work was required to the tower stonework and is now is completed.
 This, with the interior work will be finished by the end of September, has been funded due to the generosity of local people.